Cethlenn: Balor's wife

 Cethlenn is not explicitly called Balor's wife in the LGE, but it is thus stated in the Ogygia (1685).

 Prognostication

 In the early modern Romance Oidheadh Chloinne Tuireann (OCT), Balor's wife (Céithlionn or Ceithlinn) identifies Lug as their grandson, and proclaims that once he comes into Erin, the days that they the Fomorians will remain in power are at an end.

 Arthur C. L. Brown remarks on this prediction that comes true in the form of Balor's destruction by Lugh, but prefers not to make connection to the ancient version of the Cath Maige Tuired in which Lug uses a sling stone as the lethal weapon, but rather to a folktale version in which Lugh uses a spear crafted by a particular swordsmith named Gavnin Gow.

 Eponyms

 The town of Enniskillen (Irish inis Cethlinn, "Cethlenn's island") in County Fermanagh, Northern Ireland is named after her.

+It has also been suggested that the name of Cethlenn may have influenced the name "Cathaleen's Fall(s)" used for the Assaroe Falls in County Donegal.
+This name is now used for the hydroelectric dam built at that location.